Get email notifications on new posts:

 Grupeer celebrated its third birthday this month.
 They’ve also released the much-anticipated update to the portfolio view, but it’s really not what I had in mind.

-I feel that Grupeer has good intentions and a lot of potential, but keeps making gigantic mistakes, and seriously needs to improve its business practices and communication.
-I’ll dedicate a whole post to this topic, mainly for the benefit of Grupeer itself.
+I still want to believe that Grupeer has good intentions, but they keep making gigantic mistakes, and seriously needs to improve their business practices and communication.
+I’ll dedicate a whole post to this topic in the future, mainly for the benefit of Grupeer itself.

 On a happier note, Grupeer has posted a nice video where different borrowers discuss the business loans they had taken from British originator CubeFunder.
 It’s great to see the actual people, places of business and equipment purchased using the loans: